 Can they get it in other ways?
 Perhaps.
 But if we want to take the path with the most likely outcome of having a responsible child, then we must build these habits into daily practice.

-In next week’s article, I will discuss the ‘how to do it’ piece.
+In next week’s article, I will discuss the ‘how to do its a piece.
 For now, notice where you can talk less, require more, and balance life; with less about kids getting what they want, and more about contributing (to family or community).